ying-tang/help-documentation/_userguides/SDN_Basics_Best_Practices.md

 Given our standard configuration for IBM Bluemix Private Cloud, a single fabric could support 3000+ customers, each having 65,000 VxLANs.

 Within Box Panel, VLANs can be tracked with names reflecting the switch fabrics they are associated with.
 We have never exceeded the VLAN limits of our fabrics, so we simply name ours VL### (eg VL101).
 To distinguish fabrics, they could be named "fabric1-VL101", "fabric2-VL101", etc.

+*Footnote: Software Defined Networking (SDN) was developed as a way to define a set of policies in a central database, and then use computation to enforce these policies automatically.
+The term has come to be used more generally to refer to the use of network overlays.*